 It is recommended that you log in to your online classroom on a daily basis.
 If you do not, you risk falling behind.
-At a minimum, plan to log into your course and Master’s in Health Science Community Site at least three times per week.
+At a minimum, plan to log into your course and MHS Student Resource Center at least three times per week.

-A: No. The Master’s in Health Science Program does not require a traditional thesis.
+No. The Master of Health Science does not require a traditional thesis.
 We do, however, require the completion of a master capstone experience.

-A: Yes.
-All Master’s in Health science program students have access to our Library’s resources.
+Yes.
+All Master of Health Science students have access to our Library’s resources.
 In order to do this, students must set up a Library account which permits their remote access anytime 24/7.

-A: Your instructor will respond to your questions within 24 hours of receiving your message sent through Blackboard or email.
+Our instructors strive to respond to your questions within 24 hours of receiving your message sent through Canvas or email.
+It will take no longer than 48 hours for an instructor to respond to your message.
 If for some reason they are traveling or this may be an issue, you will be notified by your professor in advance.

-A: Yes.
-The health science program needs to be completed within five years of starting.
-If you take more than a semester off, you will be asked to complete and updated electronic application to ensure you have an accurate and up-to-date academic file.
+Yes.
+The MHS program needs to be completed within five years of starting.
+If you take more than a semester off, you may be asked to complete an updated electronic application to ensure you have an accurate and up-to-date academic file.

-If you have more questions about SFU’s online Master in Health Science (MHSc) program, please call an academic advisor at 1-800-357-5855 or fill out the request information form and we’ll be in touch.
+If you have more questions about SFU’s online Master in Health Science (MHSc) program, please call an Enrollment Representative at (800) 494-3204 or fill out the request information form and we’ll be in touch.